Ahmad3oda/MulltiThreaded-File-Searcher/README.md

 ### **Project Overview**
 **Multi-threaded File Searcher** is a Python application that allows users to search for a specific keyword across multiple files efficiently.
 By applying multi-threading, the application ensures faster performance while maintaining a **responsive GUI** using Tkinter that trackes the progress for each thread.

-The usage of MultiThreading, unlike sequential searching, can speed up the process approximately **n times**, where **n** is the number of files being processed simultaneously.
+The usage of MultiThreading, unlike sequential Searching, can speed up the process up to **n times** in best-case senario, where **n** is the number of files being processed simultaneouslty.

 ---

 ### **Features**